Reinforcement Learning-Based Downlink Transmit Precoding for Mitigating the Impact of Delayed CSI in Satellite Systems: Numerical Results

-In this section, we evaluate the performance of the proposed system through simulations.
-We assume that enough satellites are in orbit, so, a satellite is visible to users on the ground, at each time instant.
-The application of the method presented here is not limited to a specific satellite type or formation; in fact, the constellation may be part of a space-air-ground integrated network (SAGIN).
-However, for our simulations, we consider a constellation of satellites each containing a UPA of $M=3\times 3$ elements dedicated to supporting $K=2$ single-antenna users.
-The users are located in the Lake District National Park, UK, which has limited terrestrial infrastructure especially in its off-the grid locations.
+} For our simulations, we consider a constellation of satellites, each containing a UPA of $M=3\times 3$ elements dedicated to supporting $K=2$ single-antenna users. {In our simulations, the users are considered to be mobile handheld devices moving at random speeds of up to $3$ m/s in random directions.} The users are located in the Lake District National Park, UK, which has limited terrestrial infrastructure, especially in its off-the-grid locations.
 The area contains users in a $40$ km radius of a given location with the latitude of $54.5260000^{\degree}$ and the longitude of $-3.3000000^{\degree}$.
 We use a constellation similar to Starlink, and the parameters of this design are given in Table \ref{Table: Constellation Parameters}.
 The transmission frequency for our study is $f=2$ GHz and the bandwidth is $BW=0.02f$.
 The minimum channel coherence interval is calculated by $T_c^{\text{min}}=\frac{c\sqrt{R_E+d_{\text{alt}}^{\text{min}}}}{f\sqrt{GM_E}\cos(\vartheta^{\text{min}})}$, where $R_E=6.371\times 10^6$ (m) is the radius of the earth, $d_{\text{alt}}^{\text{min}}=540$ km is the minimum altitude of a satellite connected to the users, $G=6.674 \times 10^{-11}$ is the gravitational constant, $M_E=5.972 \times 10^{24}$ is the mass of the earth, and $\vartheta^{\text{min}}\approx 80^{\degree}$ is the minimum elevation angle of a satellite transmitting to the users.
 Thus, the minimum coherence interval is about $T_c^{\text{min}}=115 \micro\text{sec}$.
 Note that a coherence interval is a time interval in which the channel may be considered near-constant.
-Hence, it is plausible that there is correlation between the channels in consecutive time intervals.
+Hence, it is plausible that there is a correlation between the channels in consecutive time intervals.
 The propagation delay, $\tau_d$, is calculated by the distance between the satellite and the user divided by the speed of light, and it is roughly equal to $\tau_d\approx 1.9$ msec.
 However, the number of time steps for the observations to arrive at the satellite is calculated by $T_d = \frac{\tau_d}{\Delta t}$, where $\Delta t$ is the time difference between two consecutive pilot transmissions.
 In our simulations, we set $\Delta t = T_c$ and $\Delta t = \tau_d$ to compare the results.